Top Chef Junior: Elimination table

-(HIGH) The chef was selected as one of the top entries in the Elimination Challenge, Quick Fire Challenge, or Team Challenge but did not Win.
+(HIGH) The chef was selected as one of the top entries in the Elimination Challenge but did not win.

 (IN) The chef was not selected as one of the top or bottom entries in the Elimination Challenge and was safe.

-(LOW) The cook was one of the bottom entries in an elimination challenge, and advanced.
+(LOW) The chef was selected as one of the bottom entries in the Elimination Challenge but was not eliminated.

-(IN) The cook was not selected as a top or bottom entry in a Team Challenge.

-(IMM) The chef could not be sent home in the elimination challenge.

-(HIGH) The cook had one of the top dishes in an elimination challenge but did not win.

-(SAFE) Chef was eliminated but drew a safe card and was not eliminated.
+(SAVED) The chef lost the Elimination Challenge but pulled a save card and continued in the competition.

+(OUT) The chef lost the Elimination Challenge and was eliminated.